Clinical FAQs

 If you had a fresh embryo transfer you do not need to continue on any medication, unless prescribed by a consultant.

-If you were having IUI and were on nasal spray you should stop your nasal spray.
+If you were having IUI and were on buserelin injections you should stop.

 I have had a positive pregnancy test but have had some bleeding/spotting/discharge, what should I do?

-If the bleeding is not heavy, please phone 0141 211 8545 and leave your name, phone number and brief message and a nurse will phone you on or before the next working day.
-However if the bleeding gets heavier or you start to become unwell attend your nearest A&E.
+If the bleeding is not heavy, please contact the nurses and a nurse will contact you on or before the next working day.
+However, if the bleeding becomes heavier or you start to feel unwell, attend your nearest Accident and Emergency (A&E) department.

 Laboratory FAQs